steel-wing/zenbook-duo-hyprland/README.md

 ### Udev Rule
-Then, you'll need to add 99-asus-bottom-screen.rules to /etc/udev/rules.d
+Place 99-asus-bottom-screen.rules to /etc/udev/rules.d and run

-### Reboot
-Finally, reboot.
-That should ensure that hyprland (via zenbook.conf) loads our keyboard-status-watcher.sh script and our udev rule is run.
-If it isn't, run:
 ```
 sudo udevadm control --reload-rules
-sudo udevadm trigger
 ```
+to ensure that the rule is loaded.

+### Reboot
+Finally, reboot.
+That should ensure that hyprland (via zenbook.conf) loads our keyboard-status-watcher.sh and our udev rule is run.

 ## Future Features:
 - Automatic screen rotation when both screens are active